 - Prior Italian language study is not required

-- Open to rising Juniors and Seniors, Graduate students in the BU Journalism program
+- Priority will be given to rising Juniors, Seniors, and Graduate students in the BU Journalism Program

 - Pre-requisites: undergraduate Boston University Journalism Students are expected to have completed COM JO 205 and COM JO 200

-- Permission of instructor for those not in enrolled in a BU Journalism program
+- Permission of instructor required for those not enrolled in the BU Journalism Program or for visiting students

 - Admissions requirements for all programs.